Subdivision 1. Required inspection.

 mail upon the property owner, and the contractor, installer, or special electrician making the

-installation, and other persons as the commissioner by rule may direct.
-An aggrieved party
+installation, and other persons as the board by rule may direct.
+An aggrieved party may appeal

 Subd.
 3. Duty of electrical utility.